How to Throw a Snow Cone Party This Summer

 Ready the Snow Cone Ingredients

 The base for any snow cone is the ice.
-Instead of relying upon the toy Snoopy snow cone makers of yore, you’re going to need something more powerful: a blender (here are the best blenders, according to our Test Kitchen).
+Instead of relying upon the toy Snoopy snow cone makers of yore, you’re going to need something more powerful: a blender.
 Use the crush setting to blitz down ice into snowy shavings.
 If you’re ice looks a bit too fine, just add more to the blender and crush for just a second or two.

 Once your ice is ready, you can keep it chilled in an ice bucket.
 Be sure to have a scoop handy!